klueq/shared-folder-ipfs/README.md

 Every shared folder has the `RULES` script that verifies every new file before adding it locally.

 In addition to this, the files have a specific order.
 This is important because `RULES` may accept files if they are added in one order and reject them if they are added in another order.
 Simple example: if we add first `admins/mrsmith` and then `users/johndoe`, the `RULES` script approves this, but if we add the user first, the script will complain that there are no admins to approve this user.

+> Hard question.
+Two nodes, A and B, have two slightly different sets of files added in different order.
+What's the correct way to merge them?
+I feel the smell of [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) here.

+> Why not to use the same format [.git](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain) uses?
+This would enable all the tools written for git.

 ## Typical examples of such shared folders